 Diamond Color - Why G Color Gives the Best Value

 In a nutshell

-Since D-F colors are considered colorless, G is right at the boundary of the colorless range and cannot be distinguished from F color diamonds to the naked-eye.
-Checkout the difference in real time with James Allen's 40X Magnified 3D Videos technology.
+Since D-F colors are considered colorless, G is right at the boundary of the colorless range and cannot be distinguished from F color diamonds to the naked eye.
+Check out the difference in real-time with James Allen's 40X Magnified 3D Videos technology.

-Because G color barely has any hue or yellow tint, it is still regarded as an investment grade.
+Since G color barely has any hue or yellow tint, it is still regarded as an investment grade.

-The grading system is based on letters.
-The letters are from D to Z, with D being the best in quality being very clear with no color hues.
-Z ranks lowest in clarity with a noticeable tint.
+To rank them in quality according to color, from good to best, the Gemology Institute of America (GIA) has introduced a grading system based on letters.
+The letters are from D to Z, with D being the best quality and very clear with no color hues.
+On the other hand, z ranks lowest in clarity, with a noticeable tint.

-History Of Diamond Grading...
+History of Diamond Grading